iskarconsulting/google-cloud-run-template/README.md

 ### IAM

-The file `\iac\02-app-resources\iam.tf` contains IAM definitions for the artifacts and web projects.
+The files `\iac\02-app-resources\artifacts-iam.tf` and `\iac\02-app-resources\web-iam.tf` contain IAM definitions for the artifacts and web projects.

 The given IAM admin definitions are only applied if the variable `environment` is configured to be one of the values defined by the variables `environment_labels_development` or `environment_labels_testing`.

 Add any IAM definitions as necessary for least privilege for production environments.

+### Housekeeping

+Newly build Docker images are added to the Google Artifact Registry Repository.
+Consider implementing a process to remove deprecated images so that unexpected storage charges aren't incurred.

 ## Optional Configuration